Young Australian Ambassador Delegation

 Step 8 Get set - your global adventure begins!

-YAAD only takes place once a year in Semester 2, application deadlines:
+YAAD only takes place once a year in Semester 2, application deadline:

 Note: You can also apply for exchange to our Chinese exchange partners during the Semester 2 exchange registration period.